Visuals in Speech/Language Therapy Really Do Help!

-If you don’t already use visuals in your speech-language therapy sessions, these 5 reasons to use visuals now will convince you.
+Why should you use visuals in speech therapy?
+Because they do help our students!
+If you don’t already use visuals in your speech-language therapy sessions, these reasons to use visuals will convince you.
 If you already use them, you’ll still love the great links for resources!

 Visuals Aren’t Just for Autism!

-2. Visuals help with auditory processing.
+Visuals help with auditory processing skills.
 It is easier to understand an oral message when a student has a picture.
 But, make sure that picture is directly related to the words you are saying.
+Adapted books are a great way to incorporate this tactic.
 Pictures help connect the words to the concepts so your students can retain the main idea in working memory.

-4. Visuals help with articulation skills.
+You can even use visuals with articulation skills.
 Picture or symbol sentences decrease the linguistic demands for sentence formulation.
-Then the student can put all his efforts into the motor aspect of sound production in connected speech and be more successful.
+Then students can put all their efforts into the motor aspect of sound production in connected speech and be more successful.

-5. Visuals help everyone to function!
-What would you do without your calendar and planner?
+Visuals help everyone to function!
+What would you do without your phone’s calendar and planner?

-So much of SLP efforts are put toward increasing comprehension skills since that is necessary for success in the classroom.
+So much of SLP efforts are put toward increasing comprehension skills since that is needed to succeed in the classroom.
 As SLPs and special educators, though, we need to also give our students a voice!
 Whether they can use pictures, words, or a combination of both, helping kids to be able to express their needs, wants, and ideas is a core skill.

 If you love file folder activities but also want to improve your students’ sentence skills, check out file folder language and literacy activities!